Jerryeatsbeans/Jerryeatsbeans/README.md

 - Lead Designer and CEO of [RealmCenter](https://realmcenter.org)

-- I make apps for Minecraft Realm owners to show their server maps
+- I make [https://realmcenter.github.io/](apps) for Minecraft Realm owners to show their server maps

 - I mainly focus on web development but I've tested the waters of software